amusecode/TRES/README.md

 --trtstr       triple type [all]
 ```

+The depreciated script rdc_TRES.py only prints to screen.
+Here the printing style options are:

 Which parameters are printed and in which style can be adjusted to your liking in the function rdc().
 Currently there are 3 options settable on the command line via -S (print_style):